Molecular Biology of the Cell

 Dartmouth Digital Commons Citation

 Kabeche, Ruth; Baldissard, Suzanne; Hammond, John; Howard, Louisa; and Moseley, James B., "The Filament-Forming Protein Pil1 Assembles Linear Eisosomes in Fission Yeast" (2011).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3870.